-Scarab is a heavenly symbol of Ra, the well-known sun god of the ancient Egyptians.
+Scarab is a holy symbol of Ra, the well-known sun god of the ancient Egyptians.
 Scarab is a beetle that lays eggs in the dung and metamorphoses into an adult stage.
-The movement of the scarab in the dung is similar with that of movement of the sun in the sky and its daily revolution.
+The movement of the scarab in the dung is similar to that of the movement of the sun in the sky and its daily revolution.
 The night and the day are comparable with the scarab’s colorful wings.
 In essence, a scarab is an amulet that protects people and the land from annihilation.

 Buckle of Isis

 Ancient Egyptians employed the musical instrument (of percussion family) that produces amazing notes of heavenly music.
-Sistrum is also a sacred instrument used in royal courts for dancing and for conducting religious and spiritual ceremonies, especially while worshiping of the goddess Hathor.
-Egypt was a flood prone country by the marauding floods of Rive Nile.
-There was a general belief that when someone shook this instrument, it unleashed a power that drove away the storm god, Set.
-In fact, one can still see goddess Bast holding a Sistrum in her hand; goddess Bast represented joy, glad tidings, happiness, dance and festivity.
+The sistrum is also a sacred instrument used in royal courts for dancing and for conducting religious and spiritual ceremonies, especially while worshiping the goddess Hathor.
+Egypt was a flood-prone country by the marauding floods of River Nile.
+There was a general belief that when someone shook this instrument, it unleashed a power that drove away from the storm god, Set.
+In fact, one can still see goddess Bast holding a Sistrum in her hand; goddess Bast represented joy, glad tidings, happiness, dance, and festivity.

 Eye of Horus

-Originally, the Eye of Ra, Eye of Horus symbolizes royal power and courage.
+Originally, the Eye of Ra, Eye of Horus, symbolizes royal power and courage.
 Ancient Egyptians also believed in its capabilities to assist in rebirth and reincarnation.
 In Egyptian mythology, people believed that the god Horus is a sky god.
 One of his eyes was the almighty sun while the other moon.
-The Eye of Horus represents protection and power and the eagle-like-eyes marked the advent of royal power and pharoanic reach all over the country.
-In Old World Egyptian language, the word for this mark was “wedjet”, whose real meaning in English is blue.
+The Eye of Horus represents protection and power, and the eagle-like-eyes marked the advent of royal power and pharaonic reach all over the country.
+In the Old World Egyptian language, the word for this mark was “wedjet”, whose real meaning in English is blue.

-It is the Ostrich feather used for magical ceremonies and one could replace it with peacock feather.
+It is the Ostrich feather used for magical ceremonies, and one could replace it with a peacock feather.

-Amulet is an object or ornament created with various materials and substances.
-An amulet was a common ornament used widely by almost all Egyptians to protect their body and soul from ill omens, bas spirits, ghosts and evil gods.
+An amulet is an object or ornament created with various materials and substances.
+An amulet was a typical ornament used widely by almost all Egyptians to protect their body and soul from ill omens, bad spirits, ghosts, and evil gods.
 Egyptians used amulets to adorn both dead and living people.
 Click here for the ancient Egyptian amulets and their meanings.

 An amulet could be anything in nature and design, but it always signifies many supernatural powers.
-Legend says that amulets were the most preferred objects used for guarding the owner from bad animals and serpents.
-With more improvements to the designs of the amulets, Egyptians started using amulets for guarding the living people from wretched witches and talisman.
+Legend says that amulets were the most preferred objects used for guarding the owner against harmful animals and serpents.
+With more improvements to the designs of the amulets, Egyptians started using amulets for defending the living people from wretched witches and talisman.
 Each member of the family had their own type of amulets that provided them a series of specific types of protection.
-These amulets protected family members from bad snakes, worms, mildew, toads, frogs, rotten creatures and decay.
+These amulets protected family members from bad snakes, worms, mildew, toads, frogs, rotten creatures, and decay.

-In literary words, Ushabtis mean, “to answer” and in practical matters, it is a small mummy life figure placed in the tombs to perform duties in the afterlife for the deceased royal souls.
-In a typical royal tomb, temple priests used to place 401 numbers of ushabtis: one for each day and the others for inspecting the duties performed by these ushabtis.
+In literary words, Ushabtis means, “to answer,” and in practical matters, it is a small mummy life figure placed in the tombs to perform duties in the afterlife for the deceased royal souls.
+In a typical royal tomb, temple priests used to put 401 numbers of ushabtis: one for each day and the others for inspecting the duties performed by these ushabtis.